Santhoshhl/scraping/README.md

 # scraping
-Web scraping to get product title and product url from a eCommerce website
+Python code to get the product title and product url from a eCommerce website and exporting scraped data  to CSV file .